 Reflecting on her experience applying and getting in to college, Phillips knows that lacrosse can be a great way to get your foot in the door.
 She says that though New London’s focus has historically been on other sports, lacrosse provides even more opportunity to help New London students get into college.
 “With a sport like basketball, there are only five girls on the court at a time,” said Phillips, “but with lacrosse, there are 12 girls on the field that can potentially be seen by a recruiter."

 Brenda’s Note: This profile is part of my “Small City, GREAT Women” Photo Project, which celebrates the women of New London, CT who are doing great things.
-If you know a women who would would be a good fit for the project, NOMINATE HER HERE.
+If you know a woman who would be a good fit for the project, NOMINATE HER HERE.